radiantearth/stac-spec/best-practices.md

 ### Catalog Layout

-Creating a catalog involves a number of decisions as to what folder structure to use to represent sub-catalogs, items and assets, and how to name them.
+Creating a catalog involves a number of decisions as to what folder structure to use to represent sub-catalogs, Items and assets, and how to name them.
 The specification leaves this totally open, and you can link things as you want.
 But it is recommended to be thoughtful about the organization of sub-catalogs, putting them into a structure that a person might reasonably browse (since they likely will with [STAC on the Web](#stac-on-the-web) recommendations).
 For example